twisted/constantly/docs/index.rst

 Constants With Values
 ---------------------

-Constants with a particular associated value are supported by the :api:`twisted.python.constants.Values <Values>` base class.
+Constants with a particular associated value are supported by the `constantly.Values` base class.
 Consider this example, in which some HTTP status code constants are defined.

 .. code-block:: python

-    from twisted.python.constants import ValueConstant, Values
+    from constantly import ValueConstant, Values
     class STATUS(Values):
         """
         Constants representing various HTTP status codes.